Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Main result and discussion

-.5cm \begin{remark} \begin{itemize} \item It is not hard to see that if $\sigma$ is either convex, concave, or S-shaped, then the STFE property is satisfied.
-For a convex or concave case, it is direct.
-For the differentiable S-shaped case, it was already exploited by \cite{wilhelm2023convex}, and similar arguments can be found in \cite{maranas1995finding,liberti2003convex}.
-We have not found an argument handling the non-differentiable case, but using a result from \cite{tawarmalani2002convex}, it follows directly (see Appendix \ref{app:STFEequiv}). \\
+While multiple $\hat{z}$ may satisfy \eqref{eq:stfe}, the tie point is uniquely defined.
+It is not hard to see that if $\sigma$ is either convex, concave, or S-shaped, then the STFE property is satisfied.
+In the convex and concave case, it is direct.
+For the differentiable S-shaped case, see \cite{wilhelm2023convex,maranas1995finding,liberti2003convex}.
+We have not found a proof for the non-differentiable case, but using results from \cite{tawarmalani2002convex}, it follows.\\